AnandSheel/AtliQ_Sales_Insight_Data_Analysis-using_MySQL_and-Tableau/README.md

 ## PROBLEM STATEMENTS:

-The sales director wants to know the performance of the company in various Indian states & accordingly provide some discount.
+The sales director wants to know the performance of the company in various Indian states.

     Q1.
 Revenue breakdown by cities.